All you need to do to take care of yourself during pregnancy

 What are signs and symptoms of pregnancy?

 There are many signs and symptoms which may present with pregnancy.
 That does not mean that you will experience all of them as every woman is different.
 Intensity may also vary from person to person as no two pregnancies are ever the same between women and for the same woman.
-Below is the list of common signs and symptoms that can be expected during pregnancy, you can also have a look at this web-site.
+Below is the list of common signs and symptoms that can be expected during pregnancy:

 - Fatigue: usually occurs due to changes in hormone levels, particularly the progesterone.